 Anyway, I made the whole event a mad farce, but the judging panel were nice and pretended not to notice.
 They didn’t like the idea, not really, but they weren’t showing overt boredom.
 They were… you know, neurotypically polite and genuinely nice human beings (no monsters here) but polite situations are really really hard for me to read which is TERRIFYING!
 (Just be honest with your autistics, don’t mince words please, it helps us shine.)

-In many ways, like a lot of disabled applicants, I can leave pitches (like this one) wondering if I’ve paid to travel five hours to tick a representation box (X amount of disabled people applied, and X amount were interviewed – hooray!
-Our diversity figures have changed) when in reality they had no intention of working with your piece at all and the job was always going to Dave.
+In many ways, like a lot of disabled applicants, I can leave pitches like this wondering if I’ve travelled five hours to tick a representation box (X amount of disabled people applied and X amount were interviewed – hooray our diversity figures have changed) when in reality they have no intention of working with your piece at all and the job was always going to Dave.
 I mean, they must have read the pitch beforehand?
 This is a real concern.
 Not just for disabled people, but for other marginalized artists too.
 If I were a black or brown autistic, I’d worry double (it’s intersectional and it’s REAL).
 Over the past 18 months, I’ve been learning these things the hard way.
 Yet learning is good, it’s making me wiser in who I work with.
 Or if I work at all.
 Jury is still out.

-I’m lucky, I guess.
-In an industry built on failure and shattered dreams, I can fall back on my disability cushion to protect my ego from the sharper aspects of failure – I get to spin in that direction (who says autistic can’t be sarky bitches?)
-But I can accept when people think I’m not good enough to be hired.
-But I’m not stupid.
-The people who ARE hired aren’t exactly geniuses either.
-Most are mediocre, just like me.
-No one is good enough, just like me.
-Despairingly average people do really well in lots of fields, including the creative industries.
+Sure, in many ways I’m lucky.
+I can fall back on this knowledge to protect the ego from accepting “failure”.
+Sure, I take that.
+It’s true.
+I know it’s true because no one is good enough.
+Desperately mediocre people do well in lots of fields, including the creative industries.
 (Genius is a myth.
 As is perfection.)
-Acknowledging this doesn’t discredit the truth of my previous observational grumbles, it just demonstrates how mentally exhausting being a disabled creative is and why many give up.
+Acknowledging this doesn’t discredit the truth of the previous observations, it just demonstrates how mentally exhausting being a disabled creative is and why many give up.

 In the Old Vic 12 case though, my story was wrong for the scheme.
-Why I was invited in I’ll never know.
 WHEN I WAS A TROLL is based on some of my own experiences of street-sleeping and teen pregnancy.
 It’s exciting to write about how I want to do this so bare with me – I’m writing stimming scenes with music taken from real living plants!
 There’re magical realist elements (as that’s the best medium for exploring socio-political themes) and my main influences are Frankenstein, The Hulk, and the film Happy as Lazzero.
 There’s even a bull-man monster too.
-It was just wrong for the scheme; my story shows death as transcendent release, (not the jolliest tale), but I NEEDED to explore an event from my life (being held in a room against my will for hours.
-Hours that felt like days) and that means I must do it somewhere else.
+It was just wrong for the scheme; my story shows death as transcendent release, not the jolliest tale, but I NEEDED to explore an event from my life (being held in a room for hours that felt like days) and that means I must do it somewhere else.

 It was the best of failures.